dragoncoder047/aelith/roadmap&ideas.md

     * [ ] use unused spinner sfx for tab switch
     * [ ] L1/R1 buttons to switch tabs
 * [ ] serialization of world state to JSON
-* lighting stuff - On hold until new renderer
-    * [X] get normal map generation working (I think this is OK)?
 * [ ] JUICE!!
 (Consult Amy on this.)
 * [ ] possibly add more parkour stuff like ledge grab, wall jump, and double jump
     * why